Kill-JoyCoder/Kill-JoyCoder/README.md

 Hello there!
 I'm Ankur, a second-year computer science student currently in SRM Ramapuram, Chennai.
 Here's some details about me!

-🔭 I’m currently working on: TattleTube
+🔭 I’m currently working on: OCR models

-🌱 I’m currently learning: Solidity, Ethereum
+🌱 I’m currently learning: TensorFlow

 💬 Ask me about: My third eye